-Acral Lick Dermatitis (ALD), is one of those conditions that just tears at the heart strings of any dog owner simply because it’s so difficult to treat!
+Acral Lick Dermatitis (ALD) is one condition that tears at any dog owner’s heartstrings simply because it’s so difficult to treat!

 This is because…

-In most situations, the cause of why your dog is suffering from ALD skin condition is unknown.
-Which means that treating it will often times become a frustrating (and sometimes expensive) guessing game.
+In most situations, the cause of why your dog’s suffering from ALD skin condition is unknown, which means that treating it will often become a frustrating (and sometimes expensive) guessing game.

 So, what is Acral Lick Dermatitis?

-As a result, the animal will remove the hair or fur in that particular area leaving a bald spot.
-Unfortunately, the disease can progress to the point where the animal continues to focus on this same spot until lesions and or soars develop on the affected body part.
+As a result, the animal will remove the hair or fur in that area, leaving a bald spot.
+Unfortunately, the disease can progress until the animal focuses on this spot until lesions and or soars develop on the affected body part.

 This is when…

-Things can become much more serious because now these lesions and soars can and often will become infected and, in some cases, will develop granulomas which will require additional treatment beyond just focusing on what the cause and remedy of the abnormal behavior.
+Things can become much more severe because now these lesions and soars can and often will become infected and, in some cases, will develop granulomas requiring additional treatment beyond just focusing on the cause and remedy of the abnormal behavior.

 Acral Lick Dermatitis or Lick Granuloma Treatment Options

-As we’ve already stated, treating Acral Lick Dermatitis or Lick Granuloma can often be a very difficult condition to treat simply because the “root” cause for why your beloved pet is itching, scratching and licking (excessive licking) a particular spot is generally unknown.
+As we’ve already stated, treating Acral Lick Dermatitis or Lick Granuloma can often be a challenging condition to treat simply because the “root” cause for why your beloved pet is itching, scratching, and licking (excessive licking) a particular spot is generally unknown.

-Sores and infections can be treated by performing a skin biopsy to determine what antibiotic should be used to treat and avoid further complications and Elizabethan collars can be used to physically restrain your dog from chewing on a “hot spots” but what’s really causing the issue?
+Sores and infections can be treated by performing a skin biopsy to determine what antibiotic should be used to treat and avoid further complications.
+Elizabethan collars can be used to physically restrain your dog from chewing on “hot spots,” but what’s causing the issue?

 Is it because…?

-Is the condition brought on simply because your pet is suffering from some type of food allergy?
+Is the condition brought on simply because your pet has a food allergy?
 Or is some other type of environmentally triggered allergy?

-We simply don’t know.
-That said however, because certain dog breeds such as:
+We don’t know.
+That said, however, because certain dog breeds, such as:

 - Doberman Pinscher,